It Happened One Night: Academy Awards

 The film won all five of the Academy Awards for which it was nominated at the 7th Academy Awards for 1934:

 It Happened One Night was the first film to win the "Big Five" Academy Awards (Best Picture, Best Director, Best Actor, Best Actress and Best Writing).
-As of 2025, only two other films have achieved this feat: One Flew Over the Cuckoo's Nest in 1975 and The Silence of the Lambs in 1991.
-It Happened One Night was also the last film to win both lead acting Academy Awards until One Flew Over the Cuckoo's Nest in 1975.
+As of 2025, only two films have matched this feat: One Flew Over the Cuckoo's Nest in 1975 and The Silence of the Lambs in 1991.

-On December 15, 1996, Gable's Oscar was auctioned off to Steven Spielberg for $607,500, who donated the statuette to the Motion Picture Academy.
+On December 15, 1996, Gable's Oscar was auctioned off for $607,500 to Steven Spielberg, who donated the statuette to the Motion Picture Academy.
 In June of the following year, Colbert's Oscar was offered for auction by Christie's but attracted no bids.

 Others

-The film is recognized by American Film Institute in these lists:
+The film was included in the following American Film Institute lists: